ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * REQ21: Specify the approaches used to compute and verify the PoP evidence to include in 'kdc_cred_verify', and which of those approaches is used in which case.
 If external signature verifiers are supported, specify how those provide a nonce to the KDC to be used for computing the PoP evidence: see {{join-response}}.

-* REQ22: Specify the communication protocol that the members of the group must use: CoAP {{RFC7252}}, and for pub/sub communication {{I-D.ietf-core-coap-pubsub}}.
+* REQ22: Specify the communication protocol that the members of the group must use: CoAP {{RFC7252}}, and for Pub-Sub communication {{I-D.ietf-core-coap-pubsub}}.

 *  REQ23: Specify the security protocol the group members must use to protect their communication.
 This must provide encryption, integrity and replay protection: a symmetric COSE Key is used to create a COSE\_Encrypt0 object with an AEAD algorithm specified by the KDC.